-During the Company's most recent quarter ending March 31, 2020, there was a global outbreak of coronavirus (COVID-19).
+During the Company's most recent quarter ending June 30, 2020, there continued to be a global outbreak of coronavirus (COVID-19).
 The actual and threatened spread of the virus globally has had a material adverse effect on the global economy and, specifically, the regional economies in which the Company operates.
 The pandemic could continue to have a negative impact on the stock market, including trading prices of the Company's shares and its ability to raise new capital.
 These factors, among others, could have a significant impact on the Company's operations.
+The Company also developed and implemented a COVID Policy to ensure the safety of its workers and contractors.